egovernment/eregistrations/README.md

 All user file properties (fields used in Guia, data and other forms) are defined in `/user/model/user/` folder.

-Views (screens) afor each system role are defined _view_ folders dedicated for each role.
+Views (screens) for each system role are defined _view_ folders dedicated for each role.
 See [Organization within application folder](#organization-within-application-folder) section.

 User application statuses (e.g. _application submitted_, _at revision_ etc.) are configured with dynamic properties in two files:
-* For part A (Guia -> Application submission steps) in `/user/model/user/process.js`.
+* For part A (Guia -> Application submission) in `/user/model/user/process.js`.
 * For part B (Application submission -> Release of requested documents) in `/user-submitted/model/user/user.js

 ## Development (work) organization